ncsa/hydro_documentation/docs/source/index.rst

 How do I submit a ticket about Hydro?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Email help+hydro@ncsa.illinois.edu with the following:

+- A descriptive subject line that includes "HYDRO" (e.g., "Permission denied error loading blorg module on HYDRO")
+- What you are actually trying to accomplish (there may be a better way)
+- Commands or scripts you ran (in enough detail to reproduce the problem)
+- Complete error and other messages as text (not screenshots)
+- The list of loaded modules from running "module list"
+- If your command or script worked in the past (and when it stopped working)
+- Any other machines where the problem does not occur (e.g., Delta or campus cluster)
+- Any other approaches you have tried
+- Any other information you think might be relevant

-To open a help ticket, send an email to: help+hydro@ncsa.illinois.edu.
-Be sure "HYDRO" is in the subject line and put as much information and background about your problem or question in the body of the message.
-You should receive a return email with a reference to the ticket within one business day.
+You should receive a reply with a reference to the ticket within one business day.

 Hydro Documentation Table of Contents